Alexia Mupende

-Alexia Uwera Mupende (17 November 1984 – 8 January 2019) was a Rwandan model, actress and fitness expert, who at the time of her death, was the General Manager at Waka Fitness, in Kigali, the capital city of Rwanda.
+Alexia Uwera Mupende (17 November 1984 – 8 January 2019) was a Rwandan model, actress and fitness expert, who at the time of her death, was the general manager at Waka Fitness, in Kigali, the capital city of Rwanda.

-Background and education
+Early life and education

 Alexia Uwera was born in Kenya.
 She attended school in Uganda, obtaining her O-Level certificate from Namasagali College in Kamuli District.
 She went on to obtain her High School Diploma from St. Lawrence College, in the Central Region of Uganda.
 After that she transferred to Rwanda where she graduated with a Bachelor of Information Technology from the University of Rwanda.

 Career

 Alexia Mupende was an international model, who had represented her country, Rwanda, at fashion events in Kampala, Uganda, Geneva, Switzerland, Dubai, United Arab Emirates, Colombo, Sri Lanka and Mumbai, India.
 To supplement her modelling income, she served as the general manager of Waka Fitness, a fitness club in the city of Kigali.